 Immediate family includes the municipal employee and his or her spouse, and both of their parents, children, brothers and sisters.
 G.L.c.
 268A, s.1(e).

-If a vote on a salary increase were taken nearer to the election date or, at a minimum, after the nomination deadline, or if there were substantially different facts in this case (e.g. only one candidate were running for election), there might be a sufficiently identifiable financial interest in the pay raise to disqualily one of the city councillors from voting on it.
+If a vote on a salary increase were taken nearer to the election date or, at a minimum, after the nomination deadline, or if there were substantially different facts in this case (e.g. only one candidate were running for election), there might be a sufficiently identifiable financial interest in the pay raise to disqualify one of the city councilors from voting on it.
 The Commission leaves these questions open.
-In this case, however, the intervening period of time between now, when the vote will be taken, and the final election, preliminary election and filing deadline renders any financial interest ofthe city councillors, or their family members too remote and attenuated to disqualify participation in the vote.
+In this case, however, the intervening period of time between now, when the vote will be taken, and the final election, preliminary election and filing deadline renders any financial interest of the city councilors, or their family members too remote and attenuated to disqualify participation in the vote.

 End Of Decision